Commercial Real Estate Terms and Definitions

 Omnichannel Retail

-The merging of online and brick-and-mortar retail operations so customers can purchase and return items via more than one “channel.”
-For example, they can buy online and return in store (BORIS), buy online and pick up in store (BOPIS), buy online and pick up at a locker, etc. (Synonym: Multichannel Retail)
+The merging of online and brick-and-mortar retail operations so customers can interact with the brand on multiple channels.
+For example, they can buy online and return in store (BORIS), buy online and pick up in store (BOPIS), buy online and pick up at a locker, etc. This may include in-store kiosks for online shipping and delivery or other in-store mechanisms to interact with the online systems.
+Mobile apps identifying the location of in-store items represent another example.
+(Synonym: Multichannel Retail)

 Online or Pure Play Retailer